 - Preheat the oven to 350°F, and generously coat a 12-cup bundt pan with nonstick cooking spray or nonstick cooking spray with flour.

 - To prepare the cake, whisk together the flour, baking powder, baking soda, and salt in a medium bowl.
 Once thoroughly combined, whisk in the lemon zest.
-In a separate bowl, whisk together the butter, egg whites, vanilla extract, and stevia.
+In a separate bowl, whisk together the butter or coconut oil, egg whites, vanilla extract, and stevia.
 Stir in the Greek yogurt, mixing until no large lumps remain.
 Stir in the lemon juice and ¼ cup of milk.
 Alternate between adding the flour mixture and remaining milk, beginning and ending with the flour mixture, and stirring just until incorporated.
 (For best results, add the flour mixture in 3 equal parts.)

 - Spread the batter into the prepared pan.
 Bake at 350°F for 55-65 minutes or until the top feels firm to the touch and a toothpick inserted into the center comes out clean.
 Cool in the pan for 10 minutes before transferring the cake to a wire rack to cool completely.